harrygorden/thisweekend/README.md

 ## 🤝 Contributing

 This is a personal project, but suggestions and feedback are welcome!
+Open an issue or pull request.

 ## 📝 License